 - Complete the ERAS common application, and any other applications for non-ERAS programs.
 Definitely try to have the application submitted, with 2-3 letters of recommendation also uploaded, on the first day.
 Programs will accept later letters of recommendation, but make sure to have them in no later than the middle of October.

 - Be sure to note the deadline for each program.
 In general, get yours in as soon as possible, preferably on the opening date.

 - You will hear from the different programs as to whether you are offered an interview or not.
 Schedule as many as you can fit in immediately, hoping for 10-15 interviews.
 Later, you may find conflicts and will have to choose which you most want to attend.
 Give the programs at least 1 weeks’ notice on cancellations.

 - Attend interviews.
-The earliest interview in 2017 was mid-October.
+The earliest interview in 2019 was the end of September.
 The latest was in the middle of December.
 Schedule easy rotations around this time if possible (i.e. radiology, anesthesia, AHEC), or take these months off.